 - Remove the cakes from the tins using a butter knife around the edges.

-- Place 1 cake on a serving plate.
-Using a spatula, spread over half of the coconut cream.
+- Place 1 cake on a serving plate or cake stand and spread out the passionfruit and lemon curd over the top of the cake.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.